meinto/custom-hook-best-practices/README.md

   );
 };

-// if you want to filter a list in a redux selector use useRef and dequal (npm package) export const useCustom = () => {
+// If you want to filter a list in a redux selector use useRef and dequal (npm package).
+// Don't return the plain filtered value. export const useCustom = () => {
   const filteredState = useSelector<ReturnType<typeof rootReducer>>((state) =>
     state.list.filter((_, i) => i % 2 === 0)